 - Bleeding Ink: This marker uses dilute ink, so the marks can seep into tiny skin creases and get blurry.

-The bleeding ink is one of the significant reasons this marker isn’t ideal for art, especially when you want to draw in detail.
+The bleeding ink is one of the significant reasons this marker isn’t an ideal option for art, especially when you want to draw in detail.
 Because of the ink type, it’s more suited for marking simple outlines than drawing elaborate images.

 Best Art Marker